spike014/spike014/README.md

 🔭 I’m currently working on full-stack dev.

-✍️ I prefer Go, TS (React), and Dart (Flutter).
+✍️ I prefer Go and TS (React).

-🌱 I’m currently learning something about Dart (Flutter) and life... ~~infra, database system, distributed architecture...~~
+🌱 I’m currently learning something about App building and life... ~~infra, database system, distributed architecture...~~

 👯 I’m looking to collaborate on changing the world.